1. General Practice Experience Pilot Pathway – Examination Eligibility Policy

 6. Change in eligibility status

 If at any time a Candidate becomes ineligible for an examination for whatever reasons after enrolment in that examination then they must inform the RACGP and withdraw.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+Failure to do this will be handled as per the Academic Misconduct Policy.

 7. Related policies, documents and legislation